-14 Lift

-- 14.1 The building has three floors with two mezzanine levels; the lift gives access to all. - The lift provides adequate manoeuvring space to the landings.
-14.2 - The lift car controls are at a height that meets with guidance.
-14.3 - There is no floor level signage opposite the lift doors.
-To help 14.4 people clearly identify what floor level they have arrived at there should be signage on the wall opposite the lift doors or on the reveal of the lift doors that can be clearly seen from within the lift car. - The lift car provides a clear effective width (CEW) of 900 mm 14.5 into a car measuring 1100 mm wide by 1400 mm deep.
+Ref Current Findings Recommendation Priority 14 Lift 14.1 The building has three floors with two mezzanine levels; the lift gives access to all.
+14.2 The lift provides adequate manoeuvring space to the landings.
+14.3 The lift car controls are at a height that meets with guidance.
+14.4 There is no floor level signage opposite the lift doors.
+To help people clearly identify what floor level they have arrived at there should be signage on the wall opposite the lift doors or on the reveal of the lift doors that can be clearly seen from within the lift car.
+Provide clear floor level signage to the landings that can be seen from within the lift car.
+2 14.5 The lift car provides a clear effective width (CEW) of 900 mm into a car measuring 1100 mm wide by 1400 mm deep.
 This meets with current guidance.
-The lift is a through lift, with one side providing access to the main floor levels and the other providing access to the mezzanines. - Though the lift car provides an audible tone on arrival at a 14.6 floor, there is no audible information about the floor level reached
+The lift is a through lift, with one side providing access to the main floor levels and the other providing access to the mezzanines.
+14.6 Though the lift car provides an audible tone on arrival at a floor, there is no audible information about the floor level reached.
+Provide audible announcement of the floor level reached.
+2